ericnewton/many-lives/README.md

 The reported value is the second fastest of 5 runs.
 In most cases this was also the fastest value as well.

-*OMG, haskell is a pain to benchmark.
+*OMG, Haskell is a pain to benchmark.
 The reported value is an average of 5 runs.*